 The ability of turmeric to treat type 2 diabetes was also shown in a clinical study from Italy’s University of Piemonte Orientale.

-The researchers tested type 2 diabetic patients for four weeks by testing diabetic patients with microangiopathy and edema (inflammation).
+The researchers tested type 2 diabetic patients for four weeks by testing diabetic patients with microangiopathy (damage to capillary walls) and edema (swelling).
 The researchers gave 25 patients a turmeric extract (curcumin) product while another control group of 25 were given conventional diabetes treatment.

-The patients given the turmeric had significantly improved blood flow and reduced microangiopathy and edema after the four week treatment, while the conventional treatment group saw no improvement.
+The patients given the turmeric had significantly improved blood flow, reduced damage to blood vessels, and reduced edema after the four week treatment.
+The conventional treatment group saw no improvement.

 They concluded that turmeric was beneficial for microcirculation among diabetic patients.

 Microcirculation damage among diabetic patients is caused by the damage and inflammation to tiny blood vessels when the blood is overtaxed by glucose.
 This produces a significant level of lipid peroxidation – forming free radicals that damage the blood vessel walls.